Main Article Content

 children, physical activity, rewards, pedometer

 the world’s highest.
 The study aims to evaluate the effect of rewarding and pedometer- feedback on increasing

+indicated a specific significant difference between the FB+R group and the two other groups (P < 0.00).
 Conclusion: The results of the study showed that encouraging children with rewards will sustainably increase theirphysical activity.